ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 {% include image.html img="/img/blockchain/blockchain.png" %}

 # Distributed
+If you had full control over the Blockchain it would only be a matter of time until you had altered an entry and cheated the system.
+Therefore the blockchain is also distributed this means that there must be an agreement for every new entry.
+When you would try to modify something from the past the chain would be broken.
 {% include image.html img="/img/blockchain/distributed.png" %}

 # Tokens
+Until now we just had a data input area, without it being really useful.
+Let us introduce something that makes it interesting.
+Tokens are comparable with transferring money.
+At first we see the amount of dollars to be transformed and from who to whom.
 {% include image.html img="/img/blockchain/tokens.png" %}

 # Coinbase
+But there is still a problem at this stage.
+How do we start transferring money if nobody has money in his account.
 {% include image.html img="/img/blockchain/coinbase.png" %}

 # Bitcoin